leihao1/COMP-353-OCN/README.md

   TO DO

-  -sellers can select store now
+  >sellers can select store now

-  -creditcrad number can not be negative
+  >creditcrad number can not be negative

-  -buyers can not rate before paid
+  >buyers can not rate before paid